Analyzing Compromises¶

 The Anatomy of a DoC¶

-.
+The high-fidelity threat detection algorithms in Clear NDR® are called detection methods or simply methods.
 Most can be associated with threat families and named threats.
 See the diagram below:

 These detection methods can initiate a DoC or DoPV incident and are designed to trigger only under conditions of an active incident.
-These individual high-fidelity detection events are logged in Clear NDR® Probe, and they are called Stamus Events
+These individual high-fidelity detection events are logged in Clear NDR® Probe, and they are called Stamus Events in the user interface and Stamus Events in the API.

 A DoC event is created when the first Stamus Event is logged against an asset, such as a HOST or USER.
 DoC events are created in Clear NDR® Central Server.